JohnFranklin523/JF-Ratt-Roads/README.md

  6) Enable houses alongside roads with "No Houses" sign - Off (Default) || On
   - By default, houses are forbidden from spawning alongside these roads, including Tracks, A-Level, Chidao, Highway, Autobahn and Industrial Roads, which can cause towns to disappear if their roads are replaced by these roads.
 It is highly recommended to turn this on for multiplayer servers to prevent griefing from malicious or careless players.

+ 7) Custom speed limits for different type of roads
+  - These parameters have their effects if and only if Parameter 2 (Speed Units) is set to "KM/H, Custom".

 ## Credits & License